hantaotaohan/stars/README.md

 ## Shell

+- [chmouel/batzconverter](https://github.com/chmouel/batzconverter) - If batman needed a tz converter to show times between different timezones that would be it 🦇
 - [phisch/giph](https://github.com/phisch/giph) - simple video (gif, webm, mp4) recorder
 - [makccr/dot](https://github.com/makccr/dot) - These are my dot files.
 I've primarily been a MacOS user for most of the time I've been collecting dotfiles, but I've recently switched to Linux.
 I primarily use Arch, Arco, Manjaro, or some other Arch based distro; so that's where I take my que.
 - [jeffmhubbard/menuz](https://github.com/jeffmhubbard/menuz) - Menus with rofi, fzf, and zsh